backstage/backstage/docs/features/kubernetes/configuration.md

 #### Adding the namespace annotation

-Additionally entities can have the `backstage.io/kubernetes-namespace` annotation to use namespaced lookups instead of the default cluster wide lookups.
+Entities can have the `backstage.io/kubernetes-namespace` annotation, this will cause the entity's Kubernetes resources to by looked up via that namespace.

 ```yaml
 annotations: